py-why/dowhy/README.rst

     DoWhy
     respects this boundary and treats them separately.
-This focuses the causal inference effort on identification, and frees up estimation to use any available statistical estimator for a target estimand.
+This focuses the causal inference effort on identification, and frees up estimation using any available statistical estimator for a target estimand.
 In addition, multiple estimation methods can be used for a single identified_estimand and vice-versa.